Cloudy Urine During Pregnancy – Causes & What Does It Mean

 What Are the Causes of Cloudy Urine in Pregnancy?

-Your urine may appear cloudy because of the excess white blood cells fighting infection or presence of blood in the urine.
+Your urine may appear cloudy because of the excess white blood cells fighting infection or the presence of blood in the urine.
 Apart from that, there are many reasons for cloudy urine in pregnancy.
 Here are some reasons for the same.

 ADVERTISEMENT